-- Policy 1.d.: Equivalent Program Requirement (Less than Programs): Programs may not run alternative counseling degree programs in the same area as an accredited program that do not have equivalent requirements in terms of credit hours, core curriculum, and supervised clinical experiences. - Policy 1.e: Graduate Level Coursework.
+- Policy A.2.c: Equivalent Program Requirement (Less than Programs): Counselor education programs may not run an alternative Counseling degree program in the same specialized practice area as that of a CACREP-accredited specialized practice area degree program that do not have equivalent requirements in terms of credit hours, core curriculum, and supervised clinical experiences. - Policy A.2.d: Graduate Level Coursework.
 The Board will accept only graduate-level coursework to complete the CACREP curricular requirements.